Genicanthus bellus: Distribution

 Genicanthus bellus has a wide but localised distribution in the western Pacific Ocean and eastern Indian Ocean.
 In the Pacific it has been recorded from Tahiti, Guam, Palau, Tonga, the Cook Islands, the Marshall Islands, the Philippines, southern Japan and southern Indonesia.
-It's preference for quite deep water may mean that this species is under recorded.
-In Australian waters it is found in the Indian Ocean of the Cocos (Keeling) Islands and Christmas Island, as well as Holmes Reef in the Coral Sea.
+Its preference for quite deep water may mean that this species is under-recorded.
+In Australian waters, it is found in the Indian Ocean of the Cocos (Keeling) Islands and Christmas Island, as well as Holmes Reef in the Coral Sea.

 Habitat and biology

 Genicanthus bellus is found at depths between 25 and 100 m.
-Here it lives on deep reefs, frequently in areas which are swept by strong currents on the outer drop offs.
+Here it lives on deep reefs, frequently in areas which are swept by strong currents on the outer drop-offs.
 It is a sociable species which lives in schools, within these there are harems of 3–7 fish, although the mating system has been described as being more like lekking.
 All angelfish are sequential protogynous hermaphrodites, all newly adult fish are female but the dominant females can increase the production of testosterone in the absence of a male and change sex to male in as short a time as a fortnight.
 They feed mainly on plankton, forming shoals in midwater to feed.
 This species will also feed on benthic invertebrates like polychaetes and bryozoans, as well as algae.